-Species Status (BC Act/EPBC Act) Subsidence Considerations (Niche, 2018) Impact/ Consequences locate approximately 600 metres from the proposed LW S6A (MSEC, 2022).
-No caves were encountered within the Study Area during any of the surveys completed by Niche, nor have any caves been reported by MSEC (2022), although one rock shelter is located directly above LW S2A on a tributary to Teatree Hollow (MSEC, 2022).
+Species Status (BC Act/EPBC Act) Subsidence Considerations (Niche, 2018) Impact/ Consequences Vespadelus troughtoni (Eastern Cave Bat) Vulnerable (BC Act)/ Not listed (EPBC Act) The Eastern Cave Bat was recorded within the surface infrastructure development area during targeted surveys.
+The species is known to have breeding habitat identified by the presence of rocky areas containing caves, or overhangs or crevices or escarpments, old, tunnels or culverts.
+The likelihood of subsidence impacting upon a roosting site is very low.
+According to MSEC (2022), a total of 2 cliffs are located within the 600 m Environmental Feature Study Area.
+One is located within a tributary to the Bargo River and is more than 500 metres from the proposed LW S4A.
+A small portion of another cliff is located along Hornes Creek and is locate approximately 600 metres from the proposed LW S6A (MSEC, 2022).
+Unlikely No caves were encountered within the Study Area during any of the surveys completed by Niche, nor have any caves been reported by MSEC (2022), although one rock shelter is located directly above LW S2A on a tributary to Teatree Hollow (MSEC, 2022).
 Cliff line environments which may indicate cave-like habitat, are generally limited to the Nepean River to the north of the Study Area with some scattered cliff lines within the valleys of the Bargo River, along Dogtrap Creek, and Hornes Creek.
 The rock shelter is not expected to suffer any adverse consequences from the maximum predicted mining induced tilt (4.5 mm/m or a change in grade of 1 in 222).
 As such, despite the Eastern Cave Bat having a high likelihood of occurrence within the Study Area, it is unlikely that the species would be impacted by subsidence related impacts.